Tuebel/2048-gym/README.md

 suboptimal policy after some training time.
 Early stopping can prevent this and lead to a reasonable policy.
 For example the highest number is stored in a corner and values a preferably summed up at the two adjoining borders.

+## TODO
+[ ] Create Jupyter notebook for better documentation of the test runs [ ] huskarl.Simulation callback for end of episode, final observation -> log high score, highest tile (create nice dotplot with distribution) [ ] huskarl.Simulation callback to log observation -> action pairs [ ] huskarl.Simulation n_episodes instead of steps?
+[ ] Animate GIF to show how the agent plays